dnotz/DRLND-Project3/README.md

 ## Introduction

 This is the third project of the [Deep Reinforcement Learning Nanodegree (DRLND)](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
 For this project, we train two agents control rackets to play tennis.
+We choose to implement a simplified variation of [Multi-Agent Deep Deterministic Policy Gradient (MADDPG)](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf), which is based on the [Deep Deterministic Policy Gradient (DDPG)](https://arxiv.org/pdf/1509.02971.pdf) algorithm.

 ![Trained Agent][image1]